BaiyangZhang/oldBlog/_drafts/2022-10-9-Basic-Measure-Theory-Part-II.md

 $$
 \lim_{ n \to \infty }  \int f_{n} \, d\mu = \int f \, d\mu.
 $$
+Note the position of the limit, it is in front of the integral not under it, so information about the support of the function is already included in the integral.

 $f$ is measurable since $g$ is and
 $$\left\lvert f_{n} \right\rvert \leq g \implies \left\lvert f \right\rvert \leq g.